 I have also been privileged, for over 10 years, to serve as rabbi on the High Holidays at Temple Beth Sholom of Cambridge, Massachusetts (the "Tremont Street Shul"), and have been invited to give sermons and/or lectures there throughout the year.
 It is a wonderful and friendly congregation, housing both a traditional and an egalitarian minyan under one roof, and doing all sorts of wonderful outreach, interfaith, and gemilut hasadim programs.

 For more than 30 years I have been married to Nellie, whom I met in 1980 while we were both students at Hebrew University in Jerusalem.
 Nellie is also a graduate of JTS (GS '83), and after serving for many years as principal of the middle and high schools at Solomon Schechter in Hartsdale, New York, she is now concentrating her efforts in teacher education and staff enrichment at the schools.
 We are the proud parents of Naamah, an actor in New York City, and Merav, a doctoral student in psychology at St. John's University in Queens.
-Both of our daughters were married this summer (!), and we "officially" welcomed our two new sons-in-law into the family (Merav married Joshua Hochman here in New York in July, and Naamah wed Koby Imir in Israel in August).
+Both of our daughters were married this summer (!), and we "officially" welcomed a new son-in-law into the family (Naamah wed Koby Imir in Israel in August).

 Because of this summer's family celebrations, I chose not to attend any academic conferences for several months.
 I will be at November's Society for Biblical Literature Conference in Chicago, Illinois, where I will lecture on interfaith relations ("Improving the Quality of Our Disagreements: The Potential of 'Scriptural Reasoning' for Helping to Repair the World").
 I hope in May 2013 to be at the International Medieval Congress in Kalamazoo, Michigan, to speak about medieval rabbinic hermeneutics.
 In summer 2013, I plan to attend the World Congress of Jewish Studies, and will give a lecture titled "The LORD is a Man of War: The Motif of 'The Divine Warrior' in Medieval Biblical Exegesis."